 Taking into account scalability and cost factors

-Market Research
+Market Research/Competition

-Current market has alternatives to micro which include the following: - very similar to micro:bit in terms of price, functionality and use of online editor for programming.
+Current market has alternatives to micro:bit which include the following:

+CodeBug - very similar to micro:bit in terms of price, functionality and use of online editor for programming.
 This device can also be powered with a watch battery allowing it to be more compact when not connected to a computer.

-- a small circuit board that allows children to learn coding in a similar way to micro:bit by using the online editor.
+Crumble Controller - a small circuit board that allows children to learn coding in a similar way to micro:bit by using the online editor.

-and - much more expensive than the micro:bit and slightly different as they are programmable robots that help children learn simple coding.
+Sphero, InO-Bot and BlueBot - much more expensive than the micro:bit and slightly different as they are programmable robots that help children learn simple coding.

 LegoMindstorms - more hardware (easy software- only their platform)

 Even though alternatives to micro:bit exist, the idea of creating mega:bit is unique as none of the products above can be easily demonstrated by a teacher to a class of students.
 As the mega:bit is complementary to micro:bit and is designed in such way to support showcase functionality of a child's micro:bit, there is no direct competition in the market.

+http://mb4ps.co.uk/alternatives (2016)

-Other people building components/complementary products for microbit.
+2. Other people building components/complementary products for microbit.